Blacktop Paving & Repair Services

 Blacktop And Asphalt: The Same Thing?

-“Blacktop” is another word used to refer to asphalt commonly used by members of Generation X and above.
-Some people make a distinction to refer to blacktop as asphalt used in residential circumstances, while using asphalt strictly for commercial zones.
-Regardless of use, there is no technical difference between the two terms.
+“Blacktop” is another word used to refer to asphalt most commonly used by members of Generation X and older.
+Some people make a distinction to refer to blacktop as asphalt used in residential zones, while using asphalt strictly for commercial zones.
+There is no technical difference between the two terms.

 Asphalt is a mixture of bitumen, a substance found in crude oil deposits, and an aggregate, which is some mixture of sand and/or small stones, slightly smaller than gravel.
 Usually asphalt is heated before being laid, and then hardens into the asphalt roads we use on 94% of our roads and highways in the United States.

 Costs to repair a blacktop surface range widely, hitting businesses and organizations with bills anywhere from $250 to $20,000.
 Prices vary greatly because there are many ways a blacktop pavement’s distresses can be both diagnosed and repaired.
 Alligator cracking, for example, is caused by a sub-base or sub-grade failure and/or poor drainage rather than normal oxidation-related distress cracking, and your asphalt paving contractors now will need to excavate a portion of the parking lot for a full-depth repair, rather than simply fill the cracks with a sealant.
-The difference here can range in thousands of dollars, and the untrained eye is bound to make a mistake as to the pricing and general expectations of the state of their asphalt.
-For this reason, every property owner would be best advised to take advantage of the free site evaluation and estimate offered by asphalt and concrete repair companies like Ohio Paving & Construction.
+The difference here can range in thousands of dollars, and the untrained eye is bound to make a mistake regarding diagnosis and the right course of action.
+For this reason, every property owner would be best advised to take advantage of the free site evaluation and estimate offered by Ohio Paving & Construction.

 A property owner or manager with an asphalt pavement 20 years old, especially those which were not properly maintained, will soon be facing the decision to have their blacktop completely resurfaced.
 This is the process of laying down a layer of completely new asphalt cement over the existing, deteriorating asphalt, covering all of the old damage with a new surface layer.